alfonsof/aws-python-examples/README.md

   * [awss3listall-capi](/awss3listall-capi) - AWS S3 List All (Client API): Example of how to handle S3 buckets and list information about all S3 buckets and the objects they contain.
 It uses the Client API (low-level) of Boto 3.
   * [awss3upload-capi](/awss3upload-capi) - AWS S3 List (Client API): Example of how to handle S3 buckets and upload a local file to a S3 bucket.
 It uses the Client API (low-level) of Boto 3.
   * [awss3download-capi](/awss3download-capi) - AWS S3 List (Client API): Example of how to handle S3 buckets and download an object from a S3 bucket to a local file.
 It uses the Client API (low-level) of Boto 3.
+  * [awss3deleteobject-capi](/awss3deleteobject-capi) - AWS S3 Delete Object (Client API): Example of how to handle S3 buckets and delete an object in a S3 bucket.
+It uses the Client API (low-level) of Boto 3.
   * [awss3copy-capi](/awss3copy-capi) - AWS S3 Copy (Client API): Example of how to handle S3 buckets and copy an object from a S3 bucket to another S3 bucket.
 It uses the Client API (low-level) of Boto 3.
   * [awss3move-capi](/awss3move-capi) - AWS S3 Move (Client API): Example of how to handle S3 buckets and move an object from a S3 bucket to another S3 bucket.
 It uses the Client API (low-level) of Boto 3.